josuemeza/Pokemon-Api-React/README.md

 # To do list

-- Remove unused react testing library and replace it by jest.
 - Add a unique loader state and present all data when ready.
 - Add a filter by element type.
 - Implement the new [Pokemon Client](https://github.com/PokeAPI/pokeapi-js-wrapper).